SkylineCommunications/dataminer-docs/connector-help/connector_help/Agama_Technologies_OTT_Analyzer.md

 # Agama Technologies OTT Analyzer

-This driver is used to monitor and control an **Agama Technologies Analyzer OTT** device.
+This connector is used to monitor and control an **Agama Technologies Analyzer OTT** device.
 This device monitors a set of QoS parameters from the physical layer to the transport stream, even up to the level of the audio and video content.

 ## About

-With this driver, you can monitor and control Agama Technologies Analyzer devices.
-This is a serial driver.
+With this connector, you can monitor and control Agama Technologies Analyzer devices.
+This is a serial connector.
 Communication goes through SSH.

 In an element using this protocol, all the tested assets are displayed, and there is also more detailed status information for each test quality.
 Assets can be added or removed, and individual tests can be removed.
 Other elements can send commands to add or remove assets on the analyzer.